 Getting rid of your private mortgage insurance (PMI) can save you money, and there's no downside.
 After all, the insurance only protects your lender—your homeowners insurance is the policy that protects you.
 The sooner you can cancel PMI, the more you'll save.
 Here are five routes to explore.

 1. Wait for Automatic Cancellation

-In either case, you must be current on your mortgage payments to qualify for automatic PMI cancellation.
+Whatever your situation may be, you must be current on your mortgage payments to qualify for automatic PMI cancellation.

-2. Request PMI Cancellation
+2. Request Early PMI Cancellation

 As your home's value rises, the principal balance stays the same and your equity increases.
 If you've noticed rising prices in your area or have completed home improvement projects, you could have over 20% equity even if you haven't been making extra mortgage payments.

 Contact your loan servicer if you think this may be the case.
 Lenders might be willing to cancel your PMI if you have 20% equity based on the home's current value.
 However, you may need to pay for a home appraisal first.

 Another option may be to refinance your mortgage.
 Whether you'll need to pay for PMI on the new loan will depend on your home's current value and the principal balance of the new mortgage.